StoneyDSP/Cpp/README.md

     00BCF760 - member size in bytes = 4

 As we can see, we constructed a Float using it's default constructor (since no values were passed in during creation).
-The class has a member of size <float>, at the same address as the class itself.
+The class has a member with size of a float, at the same address as the class itself.
 Single responsibility principle.

 Let's build that Float again, but this time with an initial value of Pi: